uros7251/uros7251.github.io/docs/_posts/2023-08-01-Normal-distribution-and-its-derivatives.md

 \end{equation*}$$

-From here we can also conclude something about the Gamma function:
+From here we can also infer something else about the Gamma function:

 $$\begin{equation*}